 Of the changes, the most significant may be that lines do NOT need to complete simulated voyages if almost all passengers and crew are vaccinated.
-While sailings in Europe and Asia shows that non-vaccinated sailings can be executed safely (of almost 500k cruisers since the summer, fewer than 50 cases of COVID have been recorded), vaccinated sailings only stand to enhance safety, and skipping simulated voyages means things can resume much more quickly by bypassing not only those sailings, but associated red-tape.
+While sailings in Europe and Asia show that non-vaccinated sailings can be executed safely (of almost 500k cruisers since the summer, fewer than 50 cases of COVID have been recorded), vaccinated sailings obviously enhance safety, and skipping simulated voyages means US cruises can resume much more quickly by bypassing not only those sailings, but associated red-tape.

-This particular changes comes after Frank Del Rio, CEO of NCLH, the parent company of Norwegian Cruise Lines, Oceania Cruises, and Regent Seven Seas, sent a letter to the CDC several weeks ago.
+This particular change comes after Frank Del Rio, CEO of NCLH, the parent company of Norwegian Cruise Lines, Oceania Cruises, and Regent Seven Seas, sent a letter to the CDC in early April.
 The letter, in short, explained NCLH felt that following science-driven approaches to safety, including requiring all guests and crew to be vaccinated, would allow them to safely restart by early July.

 To that point, Del Rio seems hopeful that the latest updates represent a positive step.

-"We are hopeful that the CDC’s most recent letter is a harbinger of more good things to come," Del Rio told USA TODAY on Thursday.
+"We are hopeful that the CDC’s most recent letter is a harbinger of more good things to come," Del Rio told USA TODAY on recently.

 Kids Will Still be Sailing by June 5th

-Because individuals under sixteen years of age, generally speaking, cannot yet be vaccinated, vaccine requirements would seem to mean that ships sailing from the US cannot include children – unless they go the longer route of simulated voyages.
-This may be the case for some early sailings, but not only will lines catering to families be incentivized to facilitate sailings that allow children, but by the time US sailings resume within the current guidance, we’ll likely be much closer to younger people being eligible for vaccination.
+Because individuals under sixteen years of age, still cannot be vaccinated after early May, vaccine requirements would seem to mean that ships sailing from the US cannot include children – unless they go the longer route of simulated voyages.
+Lines catering to families will be incentivized to facilitate sailings that allow children, and by the time US sailings resume within the current guidance, we'll likely be much closer to younger people being eligible for vaccination.